michaeloffor/CODSOFT/README.md

 # CODSOFT
-Repo containing all source code for my Data Science internship at CODSOFT
+Repo containing all source codes for my Data Science internship at CODSOFT